Giants claw back for AFL win over Bombers - Shepparton News

 Giants veteran Shaw provided the talking point of a dour first quarter when his bump on Jacob Townsend ended the Bomber's evening in sickening fashion.

-The pair clashed in the goal square, Townsend then thudding to the ground to end his night inside the first few minutes of the contest.

-A pumped Sam Draper kicked his first AFL goal for the Bombers before Giants defender Phil Davis was thrown forward and helped set up a Jeremy Finlayson goal.
+Phil Davis was thrown forward to stop the Bombers' run and it worked as he helped set up a Jeremy Finlayson goal.

 Davis was soon hopping off with a knee injury, but was able to return as they went about their recovery.

-Cameron lobbed up with two crucial goals, his second set up brilliantly by Harry Himmelberg's dash down the right wing.
+"Over the course of the full game we couldn't maintain that pressure on them on the scoreboard," Worsfold said.

+"We couldn't hold them ... there wasn't a sense of that (regret at not taking a risk to win it), but it's something we need to be aware of because we scored well in that second quarter but not after that."

-The Bombers next play on Wednesday against Gold Coast while the Giants have a bye.
+The Bombers next play on Wednesday against Gold Coast while the Giants travel to Perth to play Sydney next Thursday.